Gionni2D/state-ex-machina/README.md

 **Core concepts**
   - state machine built on kotlin ```Flow``` to handle and store state changes
   - reactive state that can be applied to the UI
-  - declarative model definition, how and why?
+  - reactive entities at the base for both states and intents
-  - clear DSL
+  - clear DSL with few core directives, open to customisation
   - lightweight

 ## Getting started